 Once an Austrian trademark has been published in the Austrian Trademark Gazette, the owner of a registered trademark or trademark application (which must mature to registration) with earlier priority has three months to oppose similar, newly registered trademarks that are likely to be confused with the earlier trademark, and to request that the registration in question is cancelled retroactively (Sections 29a–29c of the Austrian Trademark Protection Act [Markenschutzgesetz] (MSchG)).

-Therefore, we recommend that you closely examine the result of the official similarity assessment (directory of identical and potentially similar registered trademarks) and, if necessary, contact the owners of conflicting earlier rights in order to conclude coexistence and delineation agreements.
+Therefore, we recommend to seriously check the possible existence of conflicting or identical signs of third parties which are older in priority and, if necessary, contact the owners of conflicting earlier rights in order to conclude coexistence and delineation agreements.
 As the owner of a trademark, you should also consider using the services of trademark monitoring companies so that you can respond quickly – i.e. within the opposition period – to newly registered trademarks that infringe your trademark rights.